-- Completion of WR 121, BI 121, MP 111, and either MTH 60 or MTH 98, or equivalent placement assessment scores. - A working knowledge and/or background of basic computer skills including windows, keyboarding, Internet and email. - ¤ Program advising with an academic advisor.
+- ¤ Completion of WR 121, BI 121, MP 111, and MTH 98 or equivalent placement. - A working knowledge and/or background of basic computer skills including windows, keyboarding, Internet and email. - lpha Program advising with an academic advisor.

+Additional Requirements

-Additional Requirements (prior to spring term):
+- (prior to spring term):

-- Admitted students must meet/pass the following requirements within designated time frames (any associated costs are at the student's own expense): - x Immunization validation - X TB screening - X A drug screen - ¤ A criminal background check and sex offender check - X Current CPR BLS provider certificate - x Transportation to clinical facilities throughout the Mid-Columbia area - Information regarding these requirements will be distributed in a mandatory orientation in September after acceptance.
+- Admitted students must meet/pass the following requirements within designated time frames (any associated costs are at the student's own expense):

+- ¤ Immunization validation

+- ¤ TB screening

+- ¤ A drug screen

+- ${\ensuremath{\,^{\Xi}}}$ A criminal background check and sex offender check

+- ¤ Current CPR BLS provider certificate

+- ¤ Transportation to clinical facilities throughout the Mid-Columbia area

+- Information regarding these requirements will be distributed in a mandatory orientation in September after acceptance.
 The Medical Assisting admission packet describes these requirements in more detail.

 College entry-level competencies in English and computational skills.
-Completion of: WR 121, BI 121, MP 111, and (MTH 60 or MTH 98, or equivalent placement assessment scores)
+Completion of: WR 121, BI 121, MP 111, and MTH 98 or equivalent placement.